 - Invalidity of other terms – Unless expressly agreed to in writing, no other terms (including those contained on any purchase order supplied by a customer) nor any representation will form part of any contract between Tornado and the customer and these terms and conditions will, in absence of any written agreement between Tornado and the customer stating otherwise, represent the entirety of the terms of such contract.

-- Notice – Any notice to be required to be served under any contract between Tornado and the customer shall be in writing and delivered personally or sent by first class prepaid post to, in the case of Tornado, 54 St James Street, Liverpool, L1 0AB and, in the case of the customer, to the address of the customer detailed in the order form.
+- Notice – Any notice to be required to be served under any contract between Tornado and the customer shall be in writing and delivered personally or sent by first class prepaid post to, in the case of Tornado, Sixth Floor, Tempest Building, 12 Tithebarn Street, Liverpool, L2 2DT and, in the case of the customer, to the address of the customer detailed in the order form.
 Any such notice shall be deemed properly served, in the case of personal delivery on delivery and in the case of posting two working days after the date of posting.

 - Law – These terms and conditions and all other express terms of the contract with customers shall be governed and construed in accordance with English law.
 English Courts shall have jurisdiction in relation to any matters arising in connection with any contract between Tornado and the customer into which these terms are incorporated.